About

 Share

 If you’re running an agency but are struggling to figure out if you’re as profitable as you should be, then you’ve come to the right place.
-In this guide, you’ll learn everything you need to know about how to project profit for your agency and clients.
+In this guide, you’ll learn everything you need to know about how to measure project profitability for your agency and clients.

 Also, learn how you stack up against industry benchmarks and how to improve agency profitability going forward.
-Let’s get started and learn how to calculate profitability for your agency.
+Let’s get started and learn how to calculate profitability for your agency clients and projects.

 What’s in this guide